Leukemia A Malignancy (Cancer) of Blood Cells

 Leukemia is a malignancy (cancer) of blood cells.
 In leukemia, abnormal blood cells are produced in the bone marrow.
 The white blood cells are responsible for fighting infection.
 However, the abnormal cells in leukemia do not function in the same way as normal white blood cells.
 The leukemia cells continue to grow and divide, eventually crowding out the normal blood cells.
 The end result is that it becomes difficult for the body to fight infections, control bleeding, and transport oxygen.

-What are the types of Leukemia?
+What are The Types of Leukemia?

 There are different types of leukemia, based upon how quickly the disease develops and the type of abnormal cells produced.
 Leukemia is called an acute leukemia if it develops rapidly.
 Large numbers of leukemic cells accumulate very quickly in the blood and bone marrow, leading to symptoms such as tiredness, easy bruising, and susceptibility to infections.
 Acute leukemia requires fast and aggressive treatment.